antivirusakash/nutriscan-documentation/docs/troubleshooting.md

   - Verify you've granted the app permission to share content
   - Try saving the image first, then sharing from your gallery

+- **Missing micro nutrients**:
+  - The app shows only the top 4 micro nutrients by default
+  - Tap on "Nutrition Breakdown & Ask More" to see all values

+- **NutriScore questions not working**:
+  - Ensure you have an active internet connection
+  - Try refreshing the page or restarting the app

 ## NutriBites & AI Assistant Issues 🤖

 ### NutriBites Problems